grafana/tutorials/content/tutorials/create-users-and-teams.md

 1. In the **Add team member** box, select the user you want to add to the team.
 Refer to the table above for team assignments.
 1. Click **Add to team**.

-When you are done, you will have two teams with two users assigned to each.
+When you're done, you'll have two teams with two users assigned to each.

 {{% /tutorials/step %}}
 {{% tutorials/step title="Manage resource access with folders" %}}